dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:26-29 %}

-The form is now ready to be integrated into the application, we will do that in the next step.
+The form is now ready to be integrated into the application.
+We will do that in the next step.

 {% section %}